fwgary/portpanel/README.md

 # YOU WILL NEED TO CHANGE ROUTE IN server.js ACCORDING TO YOUR HOST (DEFUALT IS LOCALHOST)
 # DON'T UPLOAD .env FILE TO YOUR HOST USE ENVIRMENTAL VARIABLES!

-Contact me before making it online if needed discord username : _justhaider
+Contact me before making it online if needed discord username : fw_gary_

 ---